 Step 4: Read it through

 Read through your CV as though you are reading a stranger’s CV and evaluate it.
-You could also ask someone else to read it - a friend, your mum, a tutor.
+You could also ask someone else to read it - a friend, parent or tutor.
 They can point out sections that are unclear from an outsider's perspective.

 What are your impressions of it?